 Collington Artists in Residence

 The University of Maryland School of Music and Collington AIR (Artists in Residence) is a collaborative program created between the University of Maryland School of Music and Collington Continuing Care Retirement Community in Mitchellville, Maryland.
 It is a model for intergenerational living that places two UMD music students at Collington to live alongside the residents each year.
-The program has been nationally recognized and featured on several news publications both locally and nationally.
+The program has been nationally recognized and featured on several news publications both locally and nationally, including the Today Show!